abdalla8557/E-commerce-Marketing-Project/README.md

 - Only **~10% of views convert to purchases**, with bounce events accounting for approximately **190K lost opportunities**.
 - Funnel drop-off between add-to-cart (284K) and purchase (103K) suggests significant abandonment at the checkout stage.

-### A/B Testing
-- Experiment group distribution is skewed **3:1:1 (Control vs. Variant A vs. Variant B)**, which limits the statistical reliability of conclusions drawn from this test.
-- Future experiments should target balanced group allocation for valid inference.

 ---